The meltdown aisle 5 can be stressful and embarrassing. Here’s how to deal with temper tantrums with a simple strategy and a free tool.

-I hear you friend.
-You have a kiddo with big feelings or some developmental needs.
-You need more strategies to stop your child’s meltdowns.
+So you have a child with big intense feelings or some developmental needs.
+You need more strategies for how to deal with temper tantrums.

 Does your toddler scream every time you need to buckle the car seat?
 You try to reason with your child, but it only makes things worse.